Danish astronomer to receive major research award

 “We at VILLUM FONDEN are thrilled to honour outstanding and curious researchers like Jens Hjorth, who, through his long commitment to astronomy research, has contributed to a new revelation.
 A revelation that, in some areas in his field, has led to a paradigm shift.
 Besides being an outstanding researcher, Jens Hjorth is an accomplished head of research who has assembled a highly professional and diverse research team – an increasingly important precondition for understanding complex issues,” says professor and research director Thomas Sinkjær of VILLUM FONDEN.

 The Villum Kann Rasmussen Annual Award in Science and Technology is presented to researchers who make exceptional breakthroughs in the technical and natural sciences.
-The award was first presented by the VILLUM FONDEN in 1987 and comes with a 5 million kroner prize.
+The award was first presented by the VILLUM FONDEN in 1987 and comes with an award of DKK 5 million kroner.

 Astronomer Jens Hjorth will receive the Annual Award on Monday, January 23, at The Black Diamond, Library (Dem Sorte Diamant) from 16-18.